codilime/veles/README.rst

-veles - A new age tool for binary analysis
+Veles - A new age tool for binary analysis
 ==========================================

 See our home page at https://veles.io.